monet/monet.js/index.md

 ##Download

 Download the [zip][gitZip] or [tar][gitTar] ball.

+##Installation

+Simply download and add to your html pages or we also support [bower].

+### Bower installation
+Using [bower]:

+	bower install monad.js

+or to install a specific version

+	bower install monad.js#0.4.0

 ## Maybe

 The `Maybe` type is the most common way of represented the `null` type with making the possibilities of `NullPointer`